jasxlliu/CS370-Project-Saturn/README.md

 - [x] A user must be able to rename a sound.
 - [x] These requirements may be met either with a single large command-line program that implements all of them, or by a suite of smaller command-line programs that focus on a subset of features

-## Group members
+## Group member contributions
-- Neel Troeger
+- Neel Troeger: Code, Documentation, Use cases
-- Chris Gomez
+- Chris Gomez: Code, Use cases
-- Aidan von Buschwaldt
+- Aidan von Buschwaldt: Use cases
-- Jas Liu
+- Jas Liu: Code, Use cases

+## Code Testing

+To test the functionality of the code we performed manual testing.
+We tested all functions and their respective flags.

+To see full documentation of the project so far, please see the documentation.md file in the `docs` directory of the project.